 Through auticon Labs, we utilize an entrepreneurial mindset to develop commercial technology solutions to social and environmental challenges faced by autistic professionals, helping them to succeed in the workplace.

 auticon taps into this potential by employing autistic adults as technology consultants.
-Autistic employees are supported by job coaches and project managers, producing a win-win-win situation for clients, consultants, as well as society.
+Autistic employees are supported by Neuro-Inclusion Specialists and project managers, producing a win-win-win situation for clients, consultants, as well as society.

 Over the last 20 years Bodo has held senior leadership roles, and worked extensively with Boards, CEOs and Senior Executives from global blue-chip organisations across Australasia and Europe.
 He is passionate about building innovative social impact businesses, which are purpose driven and shine through neurodiversity.
 Bodo is excited and proud to be part of the global auticon family, whose primary purpose is to employ talented consultants on the autism spectrum, while providing value adding technology consulting services and cognitive strengths to blue chip clients.

 Having spent the last 20 years working within the IT industry, Murray has built a successful track record across core domains of Product and Project management, Software delivery, quality assurance, information security management and data and analytics.
 As the Technical Director Murray supports and guides auticon consultants through a pathway of success and ensures clients expectations are exceeded.